 A for … Analytics?

 The legal profession is the subject matter of great stereotypes.
 People often joke that a good lawyer knows the law, while a better lawyer knows the Judge.
 While this saying may seem to paint the legal profession in a negative light, it need not necessarily be so.
 Why is it, you ask?
 Well, we shall find out through this article.
+Here, we will be discussing the begginer’s guide to legal analytics.

 Most of the law is codified.
 This implies that most of them are written down.
 Additionally, this means that law can be found in statutes and journals.
 Case laws, which form a vital cog in the arguments stage are also codified.
 Anything that is penned down, is easier to track and trace.
 Basically, being written down simplifies research.